-Ashwagandha is bitter and astringent in taste, has light and unctuous properties, is hot in potency and has a sweet post digestive effect.
+Ashwagandha is bitter and astringent in taste, has a light and unctuous properties, is hot in potency, and has a sweet post-digestive effect.
 It reduces Kapha and Vata dosha (vatakaphahara).11

 Don’t know your Ayurvedic Body Type?
 Take the FREE Dosha Quiz!